silentorb/marloth-story/books/fairytale/part2.md

 Now James was puzzled.
 "How can a sleeping person bring anything?
 You just lie there."

-"Stupid fool!" it shouted.
+"Brainless fool!" it shouted.
 From beneath the covers burst forth a jet black raven.

 "I am the Doombringer!" said the raven.
 "I have come to foretell the